rhx/SwiftCoglPango/README.md

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 5.2.4 (swift-5.2-RELEASE)
+	Swift version 5.2.5 (swift-5.2.5-RELEASE)
 	Target: x86_64-unknown-linux-gnu

-### GLib 2.46 or higher and cogl
+### GLib 2.56 or higher, Cogl, and Pango

-These Swift wrappers have been tested with glib-2.46, 2.48, 2.52, 2.56, 2.58,  2.60, 2.62, and 2.64.
+These Swift wrappers have been tested with glib-2.56, 2.58,  2.60, 2.62, and 2.64.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux

 ##### Ubuntu

-On Ubuntu 18.04 and 16.04 you can use the gtk that comes with the distribution.
+On Ubuntu 20.04 and 18.04 you can use the gtk that comes with the distribution.
 Just install with the `apt` package manager:

 	sudo apt update
-	sudo apt install libcogl-dev libcogl-gobject2 gobject-introspection libgirepository1.0-dev libxml2-dev
+	sudo apt install libcogl-dev libcogl-pango-dev gobject-introspection libgirepository1.0-dev libxml2-dev

 If you prefer a newer version of gtk, you can also install it from the GNOME 3 Staging PPA (see https://launchpad.net/~gnome3-team/+archive/ubuntu/gnome3-staging), but be aware that this can be a bit dangerous (as this removes packages that can be vital, particularly if you use a GNOME-based desktop), so only do this if you know what you are doing:

 	sudo add-apt-repository ppa:gnome3-team/gnome3-staging
 	sudo apt update
 	sudo apt dist-upgrade
-	sudo apt install libcogl-dev libcogl-gobject2 gobject-introspection libgirepository1.0-dev libxml2-dev
+	sudo apt install libcogl-dev libcogl-pango-dev gobject-introspection libgirepository1.0-dev libxml2-dev

 ##### Fedora